HelloCho/StudingEnglish/Assignment_2.md

 ```
 I prefer searching the Internet.

-First, the Internet has more information gives me.
+First, the Internet has more information

 This is because, books have limited information by an author but